 More about THEMUSEUM

 THEMUSEUM is probably the most unique museum in all of Ontario, with five floors full of interactive exhibits.
-It boasts almost 55,000 square feet of gallery space that openly encourages visitors to be active with as many of the exhibits as possible.
+It boasts over 5000 square metres of gallery space that openly encourages visitors to be active with as many of the exhibits as possible.
 It’s a great place to be entertained for hours, share laughs and see the world a little differently.
-It’s not a museum where one will easily be bored.

-THEMUSEUM is a perfect fit for families, as the museum is a giant playground for kids (both children and those forever young at heart).
+THEMUSEUM is super family friendly - it's basically a giant playground for kids (both children and those forever young at heart).
 Children are free to express their creativity and curiosity throughout the museum, with many hands-on exhibits designed specifically for children.
 For example, the large Geo-Terraces in the Grand Atrium and TotSpot are for kids up to age four.
 And anyone needing full accessibility can easily get around the entire museum.

-THEMUSEUM gives visitors a unique opportunity to blend art, science, and technology through five floors of galleries full of interactive permanent and temporary exhibits that appeal to people of all ages.
+THEMUSEUM gives visitors a unique opportunity to blend art, science, and technology through five floors of galleries full of interactive permanent and temporary exhibits.
 It’s all about ideas and experiences rather than visiting the past and seeing objects that you can’t touch.
 Where most museums frown upon guests touching items on display, THEMUSEUM encourages guests to be as hands-on as possible during their entire visit.
 It’s a place that hopes visitors leave inspired and think a little differently about the world around them.

 First opened in 2003 as the Waterloo Regional Children’s Museum, it was renamed THEMUSEUM in 2010.
 It’s a one-of-a-kind museum that you have never encountered before.
 All exhibits in the museum are given a lot of thought to ensure that all guests, regardless of age, engage in the displays and have fun.